VACANCY ANN#: STOI-22-102

 SUPERVISOR: WILDLIFE MITIGATION PROJECT MANAGER

 INTRODUCTION: The Wildlife Mitigation Program (WMP) of the Spokane Tribe manages 8,407 acres of mitigation lands secured for the Tribe by Bonneville Power Administration to mitigate the impacts of Grand Coulee Dam.
-The Habitat Biologist position is a full-time, permanent position located in Wellpinit, Washington and is responsible for habitat management activities on Wildlife Mitigation Areas (WMA) with the goal of ensuring sustainable wildlife and fish populations and their supporting habitats.
+The Wildlife Biologist position is a full-time, permanent position located in Wellpinit, Washington and is responsible for invasive weed management activities on Wildlife Mitigation Areas (WMA) with the goal of ensuring sustainable wildlife and fish populations and their supporting habitats.
 Specific objectives are listed below.

 MAJOR DUTIES AND RESPONSIBILITIES: